By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 Test case:

-cookbook remove recipe 0
+cookbook remove recipe 0andcookbook remove recipe 5

 Expected: since the indices in the recipe panel are one-based, i.e. starting from 1, the former command is out-of-bounds; the latter command is out-of-bounds because there are only 4 recipes in the cookbook.
 Both commands will show an error message reflecting the invalid recipe indices provided.